jenkinsci/jclouds-plugin/README.md

   - Profile : the name of the profile e.g, aws-slave-profile
   - Provider Name: type first two characters and you'll get an auto-completed provider name (e.g. aws-ec2 or hpcloud-compute)
   - End Point URL: if your provider API needs an endpoint configuration, add it here, otherwise leave it empty.
+  - Max Number of Instances: The maximum number of instances to run from this cloud at one time.
+  - Retention Time: How long, in minutes, to wait for a slave to remain idle before disconnecting and terminating it.
+Defaults to 30.
   - Identity : your accessId
   - Credential: your secret key
   - RSA Private Key/Public Key: If you have a keypair, then just copy paste the public and private key parts, otherwise click on `Generate Key Pair` button.